 The primary purpose of an Auxiliary unit is to aid The American Legion post to which it is attached in accomplishing American Legion Family projects in the community.
 The unit is an auxiliary to The American Legion post and takes its name, location and number.
 A unit can be organized only at the request of, and in connection with, an American Legion post.
 However, if a post is no longer active, a unit may continue to function as a “widow unit” and in all such instances the department adjutant of The American Legion should make certification, which would otherwise be made by a Legion post officer.

-The first step in the organization of an American Legion Auxiliary unit is to create interest among women in the community who are eligible for Auxiliary membership and to secure authorization for the creation of an Auxiliary unit from the post.
+The first step in the organization of an American Legion Auxiliary unit is to create interest among those in the community who are eligible for Auxiliary membership and to secure authorization for the creation of an Auxiliary unit from the post.
 Charter application forms, individual membership applications, suggested Constitution & Bylaws and any other needed supplies or information may be obtained from department headquarters.
 Department officers are always ready to assist in installations and in providing expertise when needed.

 Electronic units (eUnits) allow members to communicate and hold meetings via teleconferencing, email, an online group or other e-meeting software.
-Designed for working women and students attending college, the eUnit format also provides a great opportunity for those unable to leave their home to remain involved in the American Legion Auxiliary.
+Designed for working members and students attending college, the eUnit format also provides a great opportunity for those unable to leave their home to remain involved in the American Legion Auxiliary.
 In addition to electronic communication, eUnit members do meet in person occasionally as required by their unit’s Constitution & Bylaws.
 For more information on how to start your own eUnit, visit www.alaunit472.org.

 American Legion Auxiliary National Headquarters